start-profitable-directory-business-steps

 I learned this the hard way when I first attempted to launch a general local business directory in my city.
 Despite my best efforts, I couldn’t compete with established platforms.
 When I pivoted to focus specifically on independent coffee shops and bakeries, however, I found a passionate audience willing to engage with specialized content.

-According to marketing experts at HubSpot, effective niche selection involves finding the sweet spot between your interests, market demand, and profit potential.
-The ideal niche has:
+Effective niche selection involves finding the sweet spot between your interests, market demand, and profit potential.
+The ideal niche has sufficient search volume and interest, businesses willing to pay for visibility, limited but not zero competition, and specific pain points you can address.

 How to Research a Niche